Sheyleen/responsive/README.md

 ## Project

-This exercise is about how to create a site in responsive.
+This exercise is about how to make a site responsive.